 (c) Other measures.
 Please specify.

+[agreed]

 Has your country taken appropriate measures within its means to provide assistance and protection to victims of offences covered by the Convention, in particular in cases of threat of retaliation or intimidation (art.
 25, para.
 1)?